This month, the Orionids Meteor Shower is welcomed under a new moon and stargazers might expect up to 20 meteors per hour.

 Something interesting

 Meteor showers are named after the constellation where the “shooting stars” appear to be coming from.
 In the case of the Orionids Meteor Shower, the meteors come from the direction of the constellation of Orion.
-If you have a handy smart phone app that helps you identify objects in the night sky, search for Orion or the Saucepan, and you’ll be looking in the right location.
+If you have a handy smart phone app that helps you identify objects in the night sky, search for the constellation, and you’ll be looking in the right direction.

 The International Meteor Organization is a great place to discover more about all things meteors.
 Check out their Meteor Shower Calendar.
 You might even like to become a member!